-WHY DOES THIS MATTER?
+WHY DOES GOOD WRITING MATTER?

 - The stakes are high.
 A simple mistake can raise a red flag and get someone else the job you wanted. - You never know who is reading.
-And most people assume you are dumb if you use bad grammar.
-Most of this stuff is expected to be mastered by 6th grade. - Defy low expectations.
+And most people assume you are uneducated if you use bad grammar.
+Most of the stuff in this guide is basically a 6th grade level. - Defy low expectations.
 Let's face it, you're in the ROTFLMAO generation.
 Older folks will often assume that millennials will write emails that start with 'hey' and end with Thanks, or "tty soon."
-You will likely delight someone with your charmingly old-fashioned etiquette. - All-around strength!

-Being a careful writer can also help you become a more careful reader.
-It is actually pretty fun to catch typos in the New York Times, and once you hone these skills, you can edit other people's work more effectively.
+You will likely delight someone with your charmingly old-fashioned etiquette, if you use it well and judiciously! - Grammar: For Strength! - Careful writing leads to careful reading.
+It is actually pretty thrilling to catch typos in the New York Times (trust me!).
+Once you hone these skills, you can edit other people's work more effectively. - The world is full of people who care about paying attention to detail.
+Even if you're not one of them, the detail-oriented people are out there, still caring.